phoetux/JS-Calculator/README.md

-# A Calculator made in JS
+# A Calculator made in Javascript
 **Also my first JS Project**

 ![Animated preview](animated_preview.gif)